New England Community Tennis Grants

 Application Cycle Dates and Information

-Effective March 6, 2025, the both grant applications will remain open to applications through September 30.
+Effective March 16, 2026, grant applications will remain open through August 31.

-Grant applications will be reviewed quarterly in a collaborative effort between the USTA New England Grants Committee and representatives from respective State Associations.
+The USTA New England Grants Committee and representatives from respective State Associations will collaboratively review grant applications.

 Grants Contact Information: